 Minimum requirements

 If you still use your computer’s operating system, macOS or Windows, OS Flex offers the possibility of dual booting.
-So, you can boot to Google’s system or your device’s default.
+You can boot to Google’s system or your device’s default system.
 The minimum system requirements are:

 - Intel or AMD x86-64-bit processor;